The Movie Waffler New to Prime Video - I’M FINE (THANKS FOR ASKING) | The Movie Waffler

 That said, although this movie's acting and predictability are a little pernicious to its otherwise respectable showing, you've got to give I'm Fine (Thanks for Asking) the benefit of the doubt.
 In spite of this feature's small-time budget and limited resources, for what it is, this indie doesn't do too badly at all.

-I'm Fine (Thanks for Asking) is in UK cinemas and on VOD from March 3rd.
+I'm Fine (Thanks for Asking) is on Prime Video UK now.